What are your chances of acceptance?

 Supplemental Essay Type(s): Activity

-Please provide more details on your most meaningful commitment outside of the classroom while in high school and explain why it was meaningful.
-This could be related to an extracurricular activity, work, volunteering, an academic activity, family responsibility, or any other non-classroom activity.
-(250 words)
+Please provide more details on your most meaningful commitment outside of the classroom while in high school and explain why it was meaningful. this could be related to an extracurricular activity, work, volunteering, an academic activity, family responsibility, or any other non-classroom activity.
+(250 words).

 What would your life be mundane without?
 Elaborate on an activity, responsibility, or passion that is meaningful to you.
 Unlike an activities resume entry, this should be expanded to reflect your priorities, worldview, and sense of purpose.
 Do you babysit your cousins when your aunt gets called into work?
 How does it feel to support your family members in this way and what does the phrase, “it takes a village,” mean to you?
 Do you foster rescue cats until they find their forever homes?
 What does this hobby mean to you?
 Maybe you inherited your animal love from your dad who used to work as a farmhand.
 Use your experiences to tell admissions something about you they wouldn’t already know from your list of extracurriculars.
 What gives your life meaning?
 Why do you wake up in the morning?
 What are you working toward?